Housing and Innovation in Revit (HIR)

 • Explanation of how each of the requirements for the category are being implemented

-• Examples of other buildings (only to be done if implementation cannot be presented in through Revit)
+• Examples of other buildings (only to be done if implementation cannot be presented in Revit)

 • Explanations of how and why requirements that cannot be illustrated in the Revit model would be implemented